Foundation Diet and Health

 Ecological footprint - animal welfare

 Different methods have been established for the cultivation of cocoa trees for commercial use.
 The trees usually grow in monocultures, for which existing forests are often cleared to create enough space.
 Alternatively, there is agroforestry, in which cocoa trees grow in a system of other plants.
-This means that they are not directly exposed to the sun and therefore require less water.
+This means they are not directly exposed to the sun and therefore require less water.
 Compared to monocultures, there is more potential for biodiversity here.
 6

 Cocoa butter has a poor water footprint: around 34,000 litres of water are needed to produce 1 kg of cocoa butter.
 In comparison, 1 kg of coffee requires 18,900 litres of water and 1 kg of beef requires 15,400 litres of water.
 5

 When buying cocoa products, you should prefer sustainable products wherever possible.
 Organic logos indicate environmentally friendly cultivation (pesticide-free) and careful production, while fair trade seals indicate that the product is produced under fair conditions and without child labor.
-Organic methods also do not involve fumigation during transport or alkalizing the cocoa mass (additives such as sodium carbonate, potassium carbonate and magnesium oxide, tartaric acid and citric acid are required - without labeling requirements).
+Organic methods also do not involve gassing during transport or alkalizing the cocoa mass (additives such as sodium carbonate, potassium carbonate and magnesium oxide, tartaric acid and citric acid are required - without labeling requirements).
 8

 Animal protection - species protection